 What does “relevance” mean in HOLLIS?
 How is that calculated?

 HOLLIS, like most databases, defaults to sorting results by something called “relevance.”
-Each database has its own proprietary formula, but generally, HOLLIS favors results that meet criteria such as:
+HOLLIS tends to favor results that meet some combination of these criteria:

 More details available in the vendor knowledge base.